Azure/AzLoadBalancerMigration/AzureBasicLoadBalancerUpgrade/README.md

 - Migrates Virtual Machine Scale Set and Virtual Machine backend pool members from the Basic Load Balancer to the Standard Load Balancer.
 - Creates and associates a network security group with the Virtual Machine Scale Set or Virtual Machine to ensure load balanced traffic reaches backend pool members, following Standard Load Balancer's move to a default-deny network policy.
 - Upgrades instance-level Public IP addresses associated with Virtual Machine Scale Set or Virtual Machine instances
+- Upgrades Inbound NAT Pools to Inbound NAT Rules for Virtual Machine Scale Set backends.
+Specify -skipUpgradeNATPoolsToNATRules to skip this upgrade.
 - Logs the upgrade operation for easy audit and failure recovery.

 >[!WARNING]